cube-drone/arkham_gameslab/wasteland/epoch.md

 - Put the Starting Emplacements in play, in the center of the table.

-- Create a deck-sized hole next to the Quartermaster Emplacement.
+- Create a deck-sized hole next to the Stockpile Emplacement.
 This is the "Stockpile".
 Put 3 Common Salvage in the Stockpile.

 - Place the Week track.